KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 In KeyboardKit, a ``CalloutActionProvider`` can be used to provide dynamic callout actions.

-You can customize the callout actions by adding localized providers to the default ``StandardCalloutActionProvider``, or by replacing ``KeyboardInputViewController/calloutActionProvider`` with a custom ``CalloutActionProvider``.
+You can customize the callout actions by adding localized providers to the default ``StandardCalloutActionProvider``, or by replacing the ``KeyboardInputViewController/services`` provider with a custom ``CalloutActionProvider``.